thunderbird89/esf/stories/story-knock-knock.md

 Across the facility, he saw workers pause, looking up at the speakers.

-> "The four ships we're working on right now—they're not just metal and circuits.
+> "The four ships we're working on right now - they're not just metal and circuits.
 They're the difference between Earth remaining free and Earth falling to an alien empire.
-Every weld you complete, every system you bring online, every shortcut you make work—you're saving lives.
+Every weld you complete, every system you bring online, every shortcut you make work - you're saving lives.
 You're protecting families.
 You're defending everything we've built."

 He looked at *Sentinel*'s exposed engines, at *Cardigan*'s weapon arrays, at *Gallipoli*'s emergency shield installation.